HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

-Proprietary plant blend with no published research.
+Proprietary plant blend with no published clinical evidence.
 Specific effects and safety are unverified.

 weak